djeada/Linux-Notes/notes/package_managers.md

-## Package managers
+## Package Managers

-Debian and Ubuntu are arguably the most well-known Linux distributions (at least for the home users).
-Those two distros (and their derivatives) use Advanced Package Tool (`APT`).
-Other distributions use alternative package managers, such as `DNF`, `YUM`, `Pacman`, and so on.
-You will be unable to use the apt command on the machines using those distros.
-These other package managers have their own functionalities and syntax, which may differ significantly from that of `APT`.
+Debian and Ubuntu are popular Linux distributions for home users.
+These distributions and their derivatives use the Advanced Package Tool (`APT`).
+Other distributions use alternative package managers, like `DNF`, `YUM`, `Pacman`, which have unique functionalities and syntax.

-Be cautious when using package managers, as they frequently not only install software with all of its dependencies, but also interfere with your system's configuration.
+Be cautious with package managers as they install software and dependencies and may affect your system's configuration.

-## Installing from tarballs
+## Installing from Tarballs

-You may install software directly from the tarball on your Linux machine, without using a package manager.
-This process consists of three steps:
+Tarballs allow software installation on Linux without package managers.
+The process involves three steps:

 1. Extract

-Go to the directory that contains your tarball and run the following commands:
+Navigate to the tarball directory and run:

 ```
 tar -zxvf path_to_tar.tar.gz